lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 ...
 ```

+#### Page View Contributed by Search Engines

-#### Do statistics about page view (click count) of class type courses today up to now which is contributed by search engines.
+Do statistics about page view (click count) of class type courses today up to now which is contributed by search engines.
 This statistical result can be used to learn effectiveness of advertisements in various search engines.
-Then save statistical results into database.
+Then save statistical results into HBase.

 26. Create another table in HBase.
     1. In HBase shell, `create 'mooc_course_search_clickcount', 'info'`.
 Table name is "mooc_course_search_clickcount" and column family name is "info".